joedelfonte/BSIT2102-EcoSustainable-Product-Marketplace/README.md

 Members :  Roice Panes, Arron Catapang.<br>

-How to clone this repository to vscode.<br>
+How to clone and commit change this repository to vscode.<br>
 https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#:~:text=To%20clone%20a%20repository%2C%20run,to%20clone%20to%20your%20machine.